hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/JoseSchema.md

 <dd>The private value
 <dt>KeyType: String (Optional)
 <dd>The UDF key identifier
+<dt>RootSignAlgorithms: String [0..Many]
+<dd>List of algorithms used to derrive root signature keys.
 <dt>AlgorithmEncrypt: String (Optional)
 <dd>The algorithm used to derrive the encryption key
 <dt>AlgorithmSign: String (Optional)
-<dd>The algorithm used to derrive the encryption key
+<dd>The algorithm used to derrive the signature key
 <dt>AlgorithmAuthenticate: String (Optional)
-<dd>The algorithm used to derrive the encryption key
+<dd>The algorithm used to derrive the authentication key
 </dl>
 ###Structure: KeyAgreement